dell/terraform-redfish-modules/about/CONTRIBUTING.md

 ### Commit message format

-Terraform provider for Dell iDRAC Redfish uses the guidelines for commit messages outlined in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)
+Terraform module for Dell iDRAC Redfish uses the guidelines for commit messages outlined in [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)

 ## Pull requests